the-scouts/por/sphinx_source/chapter-5.rst

 j.
 The full rules for the appointment of adults can be found in POR: The Appointment Process.

 k.
-Occasional Helpers (including parents) who are required to undertake a Personal Enquiry (see 5.19a and 5.19b) must either be entered directly into Compass or recorded using the Association's official Joining Forms and then be transferred accurately into Compass (available from `www.scouts.org.uk <https://scouts.org.uk/>`__).
-The appropriate on-line or paper based criminal records disclosure check application process must then be followed. :sup:`sv`
+Occasional Helpers (including parents) who are required to undertake a Personal Enquiry (see 5.19a and 5.19b) must either be entered directly into Compass or recorded using the Association's official Adult Information Form and then be transferred accurately into Compass (form available from `https://www.scouts.org.uk/volunteers/running-things-locally/recruiting-and-managing-volunteers/appointing/appointment-forms/ <https://www.scouts.org.uk/volunteers/running-things-locally/recruiting-and-managing-volunteers/appointing/appointment-forms/>`__ ).
+The appropriate criminal records disclosure check application process must then be followed. :sup:`sv`

 l.
 Section leaders should ensure that Occasional Helpers who are involved more than once a month are aware of the appointment opportunities available to them.